-This document specifies extensions to the NetBIOS over TCP (NetBT) protocol, as specified in [RFC1001] and [RFC1002].
+The NetBIOS over TCP (NBT, or sometimes NetBT) Extensions specify the extensions to the NetBIOS over TCP (NBT) protocol, as specified in [RFC1001]] and ].
 These extensions modify the syntax of allowable NetBIOS names and the behavior of timers, and add support for multihomed hosts.